TheCarsonWest/nerd-emoji/python1/Memoization in Recursion.md

 ## [[Memoization in [[Recursion]]

 ### What is Memoization?
-Memoization is a technique used in recursion to optimize performance by storing the results of function calls in a cache.
+Memoization is a technique used in [[Recursion]] to optimize performance by storing the results of function calls in a cache.
 This prevents the function from recomputing the same values multiple times, resulting in significantly faster execution times.

 ### How to Use Memoization
 Memoization can be implemented using a decorator function, which wraps the original function and checks the cache for existing results before executing the function again.